-Two-stage least squares, a regression technique used in fields such as econometrics.
+Two-stage least squares is a regression technique from econometrics used in instrumental variables analysis.

 votes